 Nonprofit Staff Member

 "I cannot say enough good things about Dana.
 She has been a godsend as we have attempted to navigate our organization through COVID-19.
-Dana is an outstanding facilitator, educator and coach for leaders and managers."
+Dana is an outstanding facilitator, educator and consultant for leaders and managers."

 Dennis Streets, Executive Director Chatham County Council on Aging